FAQ (Frequently Asked Questions) about the Honors College

 Only Honors students may register for Honors courses without permission.
 If you're sure you're an eligible Honors student, check with the Honors Office.
 If you're not an Honors student, you should wait until early registration is over and then contact the Honors Office; you may be able to take the course if there is still room in the course AND you qualify.
 See Courses for more information.

-No, the Honors Program is a separate academic program with its own curriculum and courses.
-Although many students in the Honors Program are eligible for membership in honor societies, Honors students must apply and be admitted to the Honors Program in order to be eligible for most Honors courses.
+No, the Honors College is an academic college with its own curriculum and courses.
+Although many students in the Honors College are eligible for membership in honor societies, Honors students must apply and be admitted to the Honors College in order to be eligible for most Honors courses.